Nerdyziz/Dental_Clinic_AI_ChatBot/README.md

 ## 🤝 Dear Interviewer...

 I hope you enjoyed this creative walkthrough.
 I’ve poured a lot of thought into making this chatbot smart, friendly, and aligned with real-world clinic needs.
 It’s not just a project — it’s a reflection of how I think: with **clarity, creativity, and a little bit of humor**.
-I look forward to discussing it with you!
+I look forward to discussing it with you!.
+Honestly speaking taken some help from ChatGPT regarding integration of Groq API as I have just started with python.
+But all the other things like logic, GUI Interface, its all original like my Teeth! 😁

 ---

 ## 📦 File Structure

 ```
-dental-chatbot/
+Dental_Clinic_AI_ChatBot/
-├── dental_bot.py       # Main Python file
+├── main.py       # Main Python file
 ├── requirements.txt    # To install dependencies
 └── README.md           # You're reading this!
 ```

----

-## 💭 Future Ideas (Because I'm Always Thinking Ahead)

-* Add voice input/output 🎙️
-* Connect it to a real booking system or calendar 📅
-* Make it web-based using Flask or React 🌐

 ---